 In 2006, the Lake Street Church congregation spent almost a year working together on an identity statement we call our Covenant.
 It says a lot about who we are as a spiritual community.
 The covenant appears on the inside back cover of our hymnals.
 We recite it together every time we welcome new members to our congregation.

 Several groups meet every Sunday before the service.
 Two of our current offerings, Mystical Tradition: Judaism, Christianity & Islam and The Teachings of Compassion: A Buddhist Perspective both meet at 9:30 a.m.
 Visitors are always welcome, and no prior notice is required.
 Please send us a message if you have questions about either of these groups.

 After the service, everyone is invited to MacLeish Hall, the large hall adjacent to the church, for snacks and refreshments.
-Drink from our special “Let’s Talk” visitor mugs and mingle!
+Check out our calendar for a complete list of events at Lake Street Church.

 The Lake Street Church Choir and Crystal Ringers Tone Chime Choir both welcome visitors to “check them out” during any rehearsal.
 Anyone interested in singing with the choir can make a short-term commitment of a few weeks to get to know us better.
 Choir rehearsal is on Wednesday evenings at 7 p.m.
 For more information, send us a message.